-Two people stopped their car to stare at a brown bear, but they really should have kept driving
+Two People Stop Car to Look at Bear, Bear Immediately Charges

 In footage posted to YouTube, Cody Kunau says he and a friend were headed to dinner when a brown bear ran across the road in front of them.
 Kunau is a fishing guide in Yakutat, Alaska.
-There’s no shortage of bears up there.
+There’s no shortage of bears up there so bear encounters are a normal occurrence.

-RELATED: Runners stopped dead in their tracks when someone uninvited tried to take first place

-They slowed to “catch a glimpse” of the bear and see where it went — which is when this almost turned into a much more graphic video.
+They slowed to catch a close up glimpse of the bear and see where it went — which is when this almost turned into a much more graphic video.

 The bear, watching the vehicle slow to a stop, erupts from the trees at them.
 Depending on species, brown bears can run as fast as 40 mph.
 They can (and have) torn bumpers off cars.